justinpearson/Nice-documentation-with-highslide-and-pandoc/README.md

 # Nice documentation with highslide and pandoc

-An example of writing nice documentation in markdown, converting to HTML with pandoc, and using highslide Javascript for zoomable image thumbnails.
+An example of writing nice documentation in markdown, converting to HTML with pandoc, and using the "highslide" Javascript library for zoomable image thumbnails.

 Example